yangyang-onlysky/AdvFaceGAN/README.md

 ## 3. Start new training

-Open the command line at the root of the project code, execute the following script to call train.py to start training:
+Open the command line at the root of the project code, execute the following script to call train.py for start new training process:

-(The configuration policy for this project is to read the default configuration from the configuration file, and allow you to adjust the core training parameters using command line parameters)
+(The configuration policy for this project is to read the default configuration from the configuration file, and allow you to adjust the core training parameters using command line parameters(you can find these parameters's meaning from train.py's main function))

 ```
 python train.py --config="configuration file path" --tms=["white-box models used to training",] --pert=upperlimit of pertubation --output="save dir" --stlossfactor=stloss's factor --maxssim=upperlimit of ssim

-例如：
+such as：
 python train.py --config="config/target.ini" --pert=4 --output="./save_dir/target 4 8白盒 奇怪ssim" --maxssim=0.97

 ```